HarleyB123/lone-wolf/README.md

 ## Features
 * Allows any location in the world.
 * Simple MVC with single page web display.
-* Uses AWS CodeDeploy tutorial found [here](https://aws.amazon.com/blogs/devops/use-aws-codedeploy-to-implement-blue-green-deployments-for-aws-fargate-and-amazon-ecs/) to implement blue-green deployment on ECS.
-* Github Actions Pipeline to do this ^

 To-do list:
-* Put the above into Terraform.
+* Found a cool AWS CodeDeploy tutorial [here](https://aws.amazon.com/blogs/devops/use-aws-codedeploy-to-implement-blue-green-deployments-for-aws-fargate-and-amazon-ecs/) to implement blue-green deployment on ECS.
+Put this into Terraform.
 * Fully commented code.

 <a name="status"></a>